 - Andora Energy Corporation

 - Andora Energy needed an energy efficient facility to house their Demonstration Project (SAGD pilot project).
 The project was on a strict schedule and required fast delivery and construction.
-One of the features that helped Andora decide on a Sprung fabric structure was that ability to construct a large structure without concrete.
+One of the features that helped Andora decide on a Sprung fabric structure was the ability to construct a large structure without concrete.
 The structure was mounted via a rail system that moved it into place saving valuable time.
 Another unique feature of this project was a requirement for large framed openings to accommodate pipe racks that Sprung, working closely with Andora, was able to engineer into the structure design.

 Two insulated Structures